 Mt.
-Wilson, Nevada, at 7070ft elevation is the highest mountain in the Rainbow Mountain Wilderness to the West of Red Rock Park, Nevada.
+Wilson, Nevada, at 7070ft elevation is the highest mountain in the Rainbow Mountain Wilderness to the West of Red Rock Canyon National Conservation Area, Nevada.
 Mt.
 Wilson is that square-topped mountain visible from most of the Las Vegas Valley.
 The inverse is true: From the summit of Mt.
 Wilson one can see nearly all of the Las Vegas Valley along with the Rainbow Mountains including Indecision Peak, Rainbow Mountain, Juniper Peak and Bridge Mountain.

 Along with the other mountains in the Rainbow Mountain Wilderness, Mt.
 Wilson is largely composed of “frozen” sand from the Jurassic age of the dinosaurs about 150 million years ago.
 As is true of all rock composed of this material, you will want to avoid climbing within 2 days of rain as the surface becomes something like a skating rink when wet – very dangerous!
 When covered with snow it is worse.
 The best times to hike or climb are in the Fall, Winter and Spring.
 During the Summer months temperatures can rise to 110 degrees or more and it’s near impossible to carry enough water for an extended adventure.